Skip to main content

 These require additional dependencies to be installed:

 • BeautifulSoupLoader: Extracts text from HTML files using BeautifulSoup.
-You can define extraction rules to target specific tags (e.g., div.content).
+Applies CSS selector rules to pull structured content from specific tags.
+Requires pip install cognee[scraping].

 Usage